JanHerca/urantiapedia/output/wikijs/en/article/William_S_Sadler_Jr/About_paper_105.md

 ***Transcript of a recorded talk by Bill Sadler to a study group.***

-If you look closely at the Deity and Reality document, you will have the best discussion of the Urantia Papers.
+If you look closely at the Deity and Reality paper, you will have the best discussion of the Urantia Papers.

 When I think of the static Deity, I think of a fried egg.
 This is the I AM.
 Potentials have not yet been differentiated from manifestations.
-As the document describes it, this is the hypothetical static moment of eternity.
+As the paper describes it, this is the hypothetical static moment of eternity.
 This is the language they use in the reference I gave you.

-But the documents don't validate what philosophers and metaphysicians call monism, which is not a fried egg, but a scrambled egg.
+But the papers don't validate what philosophers and metaphysicians call monism, which is not a fried egg, but a scrambled egg.
 There's a big difference.

 In a scrambled egg, you have a unity, don't you?
 But in a fried egg, you have a nucleus and a cytoplasm.
 The nucleus is the yellow part; the cytoplasm is the white.
 Always, even in the hypothetical static moment, at the beginning of beginnings (before the beginning of beginnings), the possibility of free will was always there.